 In the metals industry, band sawing is one of the primary methods used to cut metal materials.
 This process involves using a powered saw with a long, sharp blade consisting of a continuous band of toothed metal stretched between two or more wheels.
 This provides uniform cutting as a result of an evenly distributed tooth load.

 Metal band saws are best known for cutting metal stock down to manageable sizes and cutting bar and pipe stock to certain lengths.
-Band saws are equipped with many fine, marginally bent teeth that work great to cut copper, aluminum, thin-walled brass, and other non-ferrous metals.
+Band saws are equipped with fine, marginally bent teeth that cut copper, aluminum, thin-walled brass, and other non-ferrous metals.
 More sophisticated versions of this saw type are automated (via CNC) for high-volume cutting.

 Types of Band Saws